Causal Invariance Learning via Efficient Nonconvex Optimization: Introduction

-In the following, we provide a brief review of several important concepts in causal inference that facilitate the discussion of the current paper, and introduce the notations that will be used throughout this paper.

-We start with the structural equation model (SEM) \citep{pearl2009causality, bollen2014structural}, also known as the structural causal model (SCM) \citep{pearl2016causal}, that is commonly used to characterize the causal relationship. \begin{Definition}[Structural Equation Models] We consider the SEM on variables $Z = (Z_1,Z_2,...,Z_{p+1})$ with where the set ${\rm Pa}(Z_j)\subseteq \{Z_1,...,Z_{p+1}\}$ denotes the set of direct causes of $Z_j$, or \emph{parents}, of the variables, and $\varepsilon_j$ represents the random error or disturbance due to omitted factors. \end{Definition}
+We summarize several important concepts that facilitate the discussion of the current paper, and introduce the notations that are used throughout this paper. \begin{Definition}[Structural Equation Models] SEMs are used to characterize the causal relationship among variables \citep{pearl2009causality, peters2017elements}.
+We consider the SEM on variables $Z = (Z_1,Z_2,...,Z_{p+1})$ with where the set ${\rm Pa}(Z_j)\subseteq \{Z_1,...,Z_{p+1}\}$ denotes the set of direct causes of $Z_j$, or \emph{parents}, of the variables, and $\varepsilon_j$ represents the random error or disturbance due to omitted factors.
+In our following discussions, the first component $Z_1$ is specified as the outcome $Y$, while other components $Z_{2:p+1}$ correspond to the covariates $X\in \Rb^p$.
+When all functions $f_j$'s are linear, these SEMs are referred to as linear SEMs. \end{Definition} \begin{Definition}[Stationary Point] A stationary point of a differentiable function $f(\cdot)$ over $\Rb^p$ is a point $x^*$ with $\nabla f(x^*)=0.$ \end{Definition}